 This pursuit of maximum revenue is a core responsibility for sales managers everywhere.
 In selling OTA inventory on broadcast properties, the opportunity has been knocked around by Covid and a shifting focus to digital as the new holy grail of revenue growth.

-As demand rebuilds in 2022 for radio stations in all markets, we should not ignore the opportunity cost when there is a lack of focus on unsold inventory (Spoilage) or overselling capacity (7 Secrets of Capacity Management), which disrupts clients and sellers.
+As demand rebuilds in 2022 for radio stations in all markets, we should not ignore the opportunity cost when there is a lack of focus on unsold inventory (Spoilage) or overselling capacity, which disrupts clients and sellers.

 It's valuable to look at both ends of the demand spectrum and see what can minimize Spoilage and oversold conditions.
-Each direction has different characteristics and subsequent strategies that can contribute additional revenue and work in unison to reach or exceed a budget.
-In this post, we will only focus on Spoilage, and next week, address the opportunity cost of overselling.
+Each direction has different characteristics and subsequent strategies that can contribute additional revenue and work together to reach or exceed a budget.
+In this post, we focus on Spoilage, and in part two, we will look at the opportunity cost of overselling.

 What Creates Spoilage?

-We would all love to sell the total available inventory each week on our stations.
+We would all love to sell the total available inventory each week.
 The hurdles to reaching stronger sellouts are primarily a combination of three elements that depress demand and result in lost revenue.